r1cc4rdo/sudoku/README.md

 So, _this is awesome_.
 This single rule suffices to solve most sudokus rated "very hard", "super fiendish", and equivalent.
 But it is sufficient to solve any and every sudoku board?
-![Stuck on the everest](./images/everest_marked.png) The answer is "no".
+![Stuck on the everest](./images/everest_marked.png)

+The answer is "no".

-Since it operates on a single group at a time, and propagates information within groups only if they share cells, it fails to capture the group to group dependencies exploited by [more advanced strategies](http://www.sudokudragon.com/advancedstrategy.htm).
+Since it operates on a single group at a time, and propagates information within groups only if they share cells, it fails to capture the group to group dependencies exploited by [more advanced strategies][7].
 So surely, if we were to implement all of them, we would them be able to solve every sudoku, right?

 The answer is again, sadly, "no".

-One easy way to convince oneself of this is opening the [Everest board on SudokuWiki.com solver](http://www.sudokuwiki.org/sudoku.htm?bd=800000000003600000070090200050007000000045700000100030001000068008500010090000400).
+One easy way to convince oneself is to open the [Everest board on SudokuWiki.com solver][12].
 There, you can click repeatedly on the "Take step" button, which will apply a large collection of strategies to the board and still ultimately fail to recover the solution.

 Let's have a second look at the Everest board shown above.
+The red numbers are those participating in a [_"conjugated pair"_][7] that it is what most advanced strategies concentrate on.
+You can generate your own visualization of partially completed board with the [_plot\_board_][2]

 The red numbers are